-MLS extends soccer season delay to mid-May
+MLS holds out hope for full season despite delaying games to mid-May

-Major League Soccer on Thursday postponed its season from its originally announced 30 days to eight weeks, in accordance with the Centers for Disease Control and Prevention’s revised recommendations on the coronavirus pandemic.
+Major League Soccer expressed hope Thursday to play a full 34-game season even after stretching its season’s postponement into May in accordance with the Centers for Disease Control and Prevention’s revised recommendations concerning the coronavirus pandemic.

-The league in a statement said it still “remains focused” on playing its entire 2020 season and is “evaluating all options.”
-They include pushing back the season’s end to play for the MLS Cup in December, as it did until it modified its season schedule in last season by playing the title game in mid-November.
+The league in a statement said it “remains focused” on playing its entire 2020 season and is “evaluating all options.”
+That includes possibly pushing back season’s end to play the MLS Cup in December, as it had done until this past season.

 “The league is also identifying other available dates,” the statement said.